shefing/mockit/README.md

 - Export and import recordings
 - Fallback matching for flexible request replaying
 - Visual indication of recording/replaying status
+- Edit API responses directly in the extension
+- Dark mode for comfortable viewing in different environments
+- API preview with replay counts for each endpoint
+- Manage multiple recordings with an improved user interface

 ## Installation